simoninireland/epydemic/doc/networkdynamics.rst

   class, typically destroying the working network instance

 This decomposition is very flexible.
-At its simplest, a network takes a prototype network as a parameter to its construction and copies it for every run.
+At its simplest, a network takes a fixed prototype network as a parameter to its construction and copies it for every run.
+More complex use cases supply an instance of :class:`NetworkGenerator` that samples from a class of random networks defined by the experimental parameters.

 Note the division of labour.
 A :class:`Dynamics` object provides the scheduling for events, which are themselves sapecified and defined in a :class:`Process`